How to Start an LLC Cattle Company? (Step-by-Step Guide)

 Several other factors can cause the IRS to treat a single-member LLC as a separate taxable entity, so it's essential to consult an accountant or tax attorney if you have questions about how your LLC will be taxed.

-LLCs with multiple members (multi-member LLCs) are taxed as partnerships unless they elect to be taxed as a corporation.
+Based on our experience, LLCs with multiple members (multi-member LLCs) are taxed as partnerships unless they elect to be taxed as a corporation.

 An S corp tax election might be a good option for cattle LLCs because it allows for the more favorable tax treatment of the company's income.